bakape/shamichan/README.md

 ### Native installation.

-For installing meguca directly onto a server follow the steps bellow.
+For installing shamichan directly onto a server follow the steps bellow.
 A reference list of commands can be found in `./docs/installation.md`

 #### Build dependencies